 And it is not surprising for people to see power spike during October.
 After all, all those fairy lights and pumpkin lanterns that keep running all through the night don’t power themselves.

-Don’t stress about the electricity bill this year as you install your Halloween lights.
+This year, don’t stress about the electricity bill as you install your Halloween lights.
 Start replacing your incandescent light bulbs with energy-saving LED bulbs.

 LED light bulbs consume at least 75% less electricity and go on 25 times longer than incandescent lamps.
 LED lamps for the holidays will last about 40 years.